Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Methods and Computational Details

-Indeed, the occupation matrix $n_{m_1,m_2}^{\sigma}$ contains the major information about localization, hybridization and orbital polarization or anisotropy in the system under study.
-Precising its detailed calculation is thus central: It is computed using equation \ref{eq:occ}.
-Inside this equation, the term $|m_1\ket$ is central\cite{Amadon2014,Park2015,Wang2016,Geneste2017,Kick2019,Karp2021}.
+As discussed above, the occupation matrix $n_{m_1,m_2}^{\sigma}$ is the central quantity in DFT+$U$ and contains the major information about localization, hybridization, and orbital polarization or anisotropy in the system under study.
+It is computed using Eq.~(\ref{eq:occ}).
+The goal of this section is to specify several possibilities to define correlated orbitals $|m_1\ket$.